Bikram95-Git/Icurascribe/README.md

 # Icurascribe
-To merge with code and update with prompt
+To merge with code and update with an AI prompt